 “She’s decidedly my best audience,” says Irene.
 But not only does she listen, she watches intently every movement Irene makes with her hands and lips.
 And then when Irene has finished, she mimics her.
 It’s quite the funniest thing you have ever seen.
 Missy thinks so too.

-Following Theodora, another notable comedy in which Irene starred is 1937’s The Awful Truth, alongside Cary Grant.
-This film warranted her third Academy Award nomination, although she lost to Luise Rainer’s performance in The Good Earth.
+Following Theodora, another notable comedy in which Irene starred is The Awful Truth (1937), alongside Cary Grant.
+This film warranted her third Academy Award nomination, although she lost to Luise Rainer’s performance in The Good Earth (1937).

-Irene paired with Cary Grant again to star in the dramatic Love Affair, which was one of her favorite films.
+Irene paired with Charles Boyer to star in the dramatic Love Affair (1939), which was one of her favorite films.
 She claimed she loved the story, and had fun making the film.
-Love Affair granted her a fourth Oscar nomination, but she lost to Vivien Leigh for Gone With the Wind.
+Love Affair granted her a fourth Oscar nomination, but she lost to Vivien Leigh for Gone With the Wind (1939).

 While making appearances on radio shows and taking on stage roles, Irene continued to churn out many popular films.
-A sampling include My Favorite Wife, Penny Serenade, Anna and the King of Siam, and I Remember Mama, to name a few.
+A sampling include My Favorite Wife (1940), Penny Serenade (1941), Anna and the King of Siam (1946), and I Remember Mama (1948), to name a few.

 In the late 1940s, Irene made only one film per year, because she felt that quality roles for women her age were becoming less frequent.
 Instead, Irene focused her time on charitable organizations, working with the American Cancer Society, American Heart Association, and the American Red Cross.
 She also became involved in politics, defending the First Amendment following the House of Un-American Activities Committee’s investigations into supposed Communist activity.